DanHallUK/FlySwatter-Demo/README.md

 # FlySwatter-Demo

-To download FlySwatter Demo, go to releases page and download FlySwatter.V1.rar
+To download FlySwatter Demo, go to releases page and download FlySwatter.V1.rar and run the executable.

-FlySwatter demo features various AI techniques
+FlySwatter demo features various AI techniques.

 ### Controls
 -------------